ARWL2016/ud-react1-grider/ReduxSimpleStarter/notes/basics.md

 - if we declare a component with `class SearchBar extends React.Component` then our class inherits properties and methods from the React Component class.

 ####State
 - An object on each class-based component.
+It's a component-level attribute.
 - Functional components do not have state.
 - When updated, the component and all child components are automatically rerendered.
 - In ES6, we use `constructor` to set initial state.
 This is called automatically each time the component is instantiated / rendered.